Mechanistic Interpretability of Antibody Language Models Using SAEs: Methods

 \subsubsection{Linear Probe}

 We trained a logistic regressor to act as a linear probe on the training-validation data.
 A logistic regressor (LR) was trained, employing 3-fold cross-validation grid search to optimise hyperparameter C. In logistic regression, C is the inverse of the regularisation strength: larger C applies less regularisation and can overfit, while smaller C applies more regularisation and can improve generalisation.
 Cross-validation was done during training by randomly shuffling and splitting the training data into 3 cross-validation sets.
-Correlation weights of all latents were stored and the latents with the top 500 positive correlation weights were used for further validation.
+We selected the top 500 latents based on their positive logistic regression coefficients.